Victim of ADA Disability Discrimination in the Workplace?

 If you have been a victim of ADA discrimination in the workplace, a Disability Discrimination Lawyer leads the fight for justice to hold employers accountable for violating the law.

-The Americans with Disabilities Act of 1990, Title I, protects Tampa employees from disability discrimination.
+The Americans with Disabilities Act of 1990, Title I, protects Florida employees from disability discrimination.
 This disability protection covers all aspects of employment – promotions, wages, raises, health insurance, and all other aspects of the job.
 Wrongful termination may also result from disability discrimination.
 If you have a disability, it is your right as an American citizen to be treated the same way as anyone else.

-A disability discrimination lawyer understands the complexities of ADA discrimination and acts as your advocate and fights for the best possible outcome for your case.
+A disability discrimination lawyer understands the complexities of ADA discrimination and acts as your advocate, and fights for the best possible outcome for your case.
 Have you been wrongfully terminated, denied a promotion, or been the victim of another type of disability discrimination?
 Know you are not alone and deserve to be treated equally and have effective legal counsel.
 Wenzel Fenton Cabassa, P.A. is a top-rated employment law firm that has experienced and expert disability discrimination lawyers that work aggressively for remedies for your case that may include:

 - Reinstatement to your job with all pay and benefits